-To make matter worse, the push pull relationship cycle plays out on a loop.
+To make matters worse, the push pull relationship cycle plays out on a loop.
 This leaves both partners with no respite from the constant pressure, uncertainty, and conflict.
 If you feel as if there is an unhealthy amount of pursuing and chasing involved in your dynamics with your partner, pay attention to what a push pull relationship is all about and how you can overcome it.

 What Is A Push Pull Relationship?

 A push pull relationship begins like any other.
-Two people meet, they feel attracted to each other, a relationship ensues.
+Two people meet, they feel attracted to each other, and a relationship ensues.
 In fact, the honeymoon period of such relationships is typically marked by an intense passion.
-However, as the relationship begins to settle in a rhythm, a yearning for distance on part of one partner triggers fear of loss and panic in the other.
+However, as the relationship begins to settle into a rhythm, a yearning for distance on part of one partner triggers fear of loss and panic in the other.
 The push pull relationship cycle begins.

 In such a relationship, one partner displays classic traits of a commitment-phobe and actively avoids intimacy, which the other partner craves.
 The partner who is trying to avoid intimacy may become withdrawn and cool off the enthusiasm and passion they displayed early on in the relationship.
-They may start devoting more time to individual interests and hobbies or make up excuses to not spend time with their SO.
+They may start devoting more time to individual interests and hobbies or make excuses to not spend time with their SO.
 This causes the other partner to feel upset, confused, and insecure about being abandoned.